bbe2/portfolio/README.md

  Thank you for your time learning about my substance! ~brianh
-• this page => technical writing, user manuals, preventative maintenance
+• this page => technical writing of user manuals, preventative maintenance, and specifications

 -----------